 While more beer is always a good thing, rapid growth has caused headaches with beer wholesalers.
 With growth comes an introduction of new SKUs and more suppliers which presents a unique opportunity for beer wholesalers.
 According to the NBWA, in 1996 the average beer distributor carried 190 unique SKUs from an average of nine different beer suppliers.
-By 2010 that number had ballooned to 536 SKUs from 18 different beer supplistorkers.
+By 2010 that number had ballooned to 536 SKUs from 18 different beer suppliers.
 Most estimates place the average SKUs today in the thousands.

 What they came up with was SpanTrack Keg Flow.
-SpanTrack Keg Flow's innovative design not only addresses the flowing challenges that many wholesalers are familiar with, but it also saves wholesalers valuable space as an alternative to palletized storage.
+Keg Flow's innovative design not only addresses the challenges of flowing the beer kegs that many wholesalers are familiar with, but it also saves wholesalers valuable space as an alternative to palletized storage.
 A 1/6 keg can be stored in much the same manner as you would store cases on flow rack.

 For example, in the picture above, you can see that there are 8 kegs stored across the bottom of the rack.
 SpanTrack Keg Flow helps consolidate floor space and improve stock rotation with FIFO storage.
 When you pull a keg out for distribution, there is another one that slides in right behind it.
 And because each lane is labeled, it minimizes the chance of a mis-pick and reduces overall operating cost by reducing incorrect orders.

 The craft and microbrew boom isn’t showing any signs of slowing down or stopping any time soon.
 Wholesalers need to either expand their warehouses or figure out how to efficiently use the space they already have.
 Looking at the grocery industry gives us a blueprint for how to handle this increased SKU proliferation.